Hertz Deposit Amount Explained: How Much, How Long & When You Get It Back (2025 Guide)

 Yes, Hertz does require a deposit when renting a car.
 The deposit amount varies depending on the vehicle type.

-How much is the Hertz hold on my credit card?
+How much is Hertz deposit on my credit card?

 Hertz can place a hold of up to US$200 for credit cards and US$500 for debit cards on your account.
 This amount includes the estimated rental charges and additional costs that may occur during the rental period.